 3 cups less-sodium chicken broth

 1 teaspoon dried oregano

 1 ½ cups fresh cilantro, plus more for serving

 4 radishes, thinly sliced

 2 limes, cut into wedges

-Remove the chicken.
+- Remove the chicken.
 Add the cilantro to the soup.
 Using a handheld immersion blender or a regular blender, puree the soup.
 Add the hominy and simmer for two minutes to heat.
-Shred the chicken and return it to the soup.
+Shred the chicken using two forks and return it to the soup.

 - Divide the soup among bowls and top with the avocado, radishes, and remaining cilantro.
 Serve with lime wedges.